rafaelppires/sbac-sgxdemo/README.md

 $ make clean all && ./app sgx-tutorial-sbac
 $ ./app
 Enclave says: 'sgx-tutorial-sbac 76'
-$ sed -i 's/\<MAC\>/mac/g' Enclave/Enclave.cpp
+$ sed -i 's/\<mismatch/mIsMaTcH/g' Enclave/Enclave.cpp
 $ make clean all && ./app
 $ Enclave says: 'sgx-tutorial-sbac 76'
 ```

-Since the same key was used to sign the enclave code, it still possible to unseal the data in signer-based mode.
+Since the same key was used to sign the enclave code, it is still possible to unseal the data in signer-based mode.

 8. Change the private key used to sign the enclave, compile and run again.
 ```
 $ openssl genrsa -out Enclave/private_key.pem -3 3072
 $ make clean all && ./app
-Enclave says: mac mismatch!
+Enclave says: mac mIsMaTcH!
 ```

 Since the key has changed, it is not possible to retrieve the content anymore.